jewettaij/moltemplate/moltemplate/force_fields/sdk/README.txt

 Shinoda et al. J. Phys.
 Chem.
 B, Vol. 114, No. 20, 2010 http://dx.doi.org/10.1021/jp9107206

 are used.

+NOTE: We extracted the parameters from that publication from the files distributed with the "EMC" tool.
+If you use these files, please also cite:
+P. J. in ‘t Veld and G. C. Rutledge, Macromolecules 2003, 36, 7358.

 This works for any topology built using the following types:

 Name    Structure         Charge
 NC      -CH2CH2-N-(CH3)3  +1